skurtz97/skulker/README.md

-# Skulker

 ## Baed on the name of a program I encounrered in z/OS UNIX, with some changes of course.

-On the IBM older architectues operating system (and older UNICE's compteting as well in thi same war, such as SUN at the time who had a decent advantage against IBM with their SPARC archtecture, and where even IBM was rushing to POSIX compliance)/
-You really did need to have a cron job to run Skulker every once in a whike.
+On the IBM older architectues operating system for Unix (and many of the older original variants) You really did need to have a cron job to run Skulker every once in a whike.
 You could change the settings to not touch tuff (like in RAM based /tmp storage where often running applicaionb files were stored"

  Mostyly kt ks a dupplicate of the logic with a friendlier TUI.
 Does things like clena duplicates, It: